top of page

 • The rigor of your research project does impact your college application and resume, as well as the skillset that you've developed along the way!

-In this post, we outline 26 summer research programs that high school students can apply to this summer.
-These programs allow you to conduct rigorous research as a high school student across a variety of subjects, and some of them offer financial aid/college credit too!
+In this post, we outline 23 summer research programs that high school students can apply to for 2024-2025.
+These programs allow you to conduct rigorous research as a high school student across a variety of subjects, and some of them even offer financial aid/college credit!

 P.S. - The high school research opportunities below are a mix of paid and fully-funded research programs!

-In our flagship program, we pair talented high-school students with world-class Ph.D. mentors to work 1-on-1 on an independent research project.
-At the end of the 12-week program, you’ll develop an independent research paper.
-You can choose topics from subjects such as psychology, physics, economics, data science, computer science, engineering, chemistry, international relations, and more.
-You can apply here!
+The program pairs high-school students with PhD mentors to work 1-on-1 on an independent research project.
+At the end of the 12-week program, you’ll have developed an independent research paper!
+You can choose research topics from subjects such as psychology, physics, economics, data science, computer science, engineering, chemistry, international relations, and more.
+You can find more details about the application here.

 Cost: Need-based scholarship available